udexon/Phoshell/README.md

 The uniqueness of RPN is proven in its ability to encapsulate anything from Python turtle graphics to Jitsi Meet TFJS.
 The mechanisms behind this are some of the most fundamental principles in programming and mathematics.

+- What do these mean for mortal programmers practically vs. LISPers and computer scientists theoretically?

+This is perhaps one of the rare few topics in computer programming that concern the whole spectrum of practical programmers to theoretical computer sientists.

+- AR conferencing app needs developers and users to move avatars.
+Use RPN, works for web, iOS and Android platforms.

+- Use - for new section, idea.

+Easier to read.
+Easy to turn into numbered list or section.

+Sample code: place avatar at 30 deg around table ...

+Use ChatMessage text input to create new UI elements, debugging facilities, build Embedded IDE etc.

+Consider N the number of programmers who have one hour free time every day.
+They could have write something to create AR Conferencing app.
+But due to time required to learn entry level knowledge (TELK), this number is greatly reduced.
+If we reduce TELK, then N increases.

+In the least Phoshell improve documentation and reduce TELK.

 ====